eclipse/mraa/docs/index.md

 Sometimes it just doesn't want to work, let us try and help you, you can file issues in github or join us in #mraa on freenode IRC, hang around for a little while because we're not necessarily on 24/7, but we'll get back to you!
-Have a glance at our @debugging page too
+Have a glance at our @ref debugging page too

 ## COMPILING